Introduction

 label='test set')

-We will now check the operation of SVM using the iris dataset.
+plt.legend()Now, let’s verify the operation of the SVM using the iris dataset.

 hard_margin_svm = HardMarginSVM()